 I’ll start with the Hyatt Regency Tokyo in Shinjuku, which is where we stayed.
 The hotel is very conveniently located above a relatively quiet Tokyo metro station, but it’s also only a 10 minute walk to the world’s busiest train station!
 From Shinjuku Station you can get anywhere, and there are tons of great restaurants surrounding (and inside) the station.

 Thankfully the area right around the Hyatt Regency is very quiet.
 It’s next to the Municipal Government Building, which offers a free observation deck.

 The Hyatt itself has a striking lobby and comfortable, if simple, rooms.
-We booked the twin room and it offered two beds plus an ample seating area for our family (the couch even converts to a sleeper).
+We booked the “twin room with a view” and it offered two beds plus an ample seating area for our family (the couch even converts to a sleeper which we didn’t realize at the time).
 It was the perfect spot to sample and trade our 7-11 hauls – there’s one right under the hotel, which is convenient if you need anything!
 Like many Japanese hotels, our room came with slippers and yukatas to wear while we relaxed.

 The concierge and front desk were very helpful in meeting all our needs, from forgotten charging cables to arranging for our luggage to be shipped to our hotel in Kyoto.

 The price for booking several months in advance was very reasonable, but I also could have transferred points from our Chase Sapphire Preferred card to book this Tokyo hotel for free.
 It ranges from 12,000 to 18,000 points per night, which is a real bargain!
 If you’re a Hyatt loyalist, know that as of this writing it’s a Category 4 so this is a great choice if you have a free night certificate in your account.

 After you book your room, be sure to drop the hotel a note requesting a view of Mt.
 Fuji!
 That was a welcome surprise on a clear morning.